 3. Dedicated Hosting

 If you have a site that requires a lot of space, then Dedicated Hosting is the best choice for you.
 This host will offer your site its very private server, where you don’t have to share with anyone.
-The Dedicated Hosting ensures a more secure site with faster speed.
+Dedicated Hosting ensures a more secure site with faster speed.
 Users will also not face any impact from other websites.
-There are plenty more options to pick from for different price range.
+There are plenty more options to pick from for different price ranges.

 When you pick Dedicated Hosting, you have the option to choose between managed and unmanaged dedicated hosting.
 When you go for managed hosting, the hosts provide you with technical help who assists you to handle the server and carry out upgrades.
 In unmanaged hosting, you have to perform these tasks on your own.

 This is a new method of hosting that has recently gained a lot of importance.
 In Cloud Hosting, your site is not associated with a single server; it is linked to different servers in several locations.
 Cloud hosting minimizes the downtime for the website since it is readily available in the cloud.
 It is the perfect choice for websites that cannot have downtime.